pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 ## Products and robot types

 ---
 In general, it is not that easy to categorize robots.
 Each of them has its own unique features, which various robots also share.
+In the following some important robot types are listed:

+### Industrial robots
+Industrial robots conist of various axis.
+Most of the industrial robots have six axis (six degrees of freedom), as they are more flexible and perform a broad variety of application.

 ### Delivery Robots